oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-detect-cancer/ai-vision-detect-cancer.md

 * An Oracle account
 * Basic Developer Knowledge of Oracle APEX and Oracle PL/SQL

-## What Is a Mammogram?
+## What is a Mammogram?

  A mammogram is an X-ray picture of the breast.
 Doctors use a mammogram to look for early signs of breast cancer.
 Regular mammograms are the best tests doctors have to find breast cancer early, sometimes up to three years before it can be felt.
 Patients should continue to get mammograms according to recommended time intervals.
 Mammograms work best when they can be compared with previous ones.
 This allows the radiologist to compare them to look for changes in your breasts.

-## What does Breast Cancer look like on a Mammogram?
+## How does Breast Cancer look like on a Mammogram?

 Any area that does not look like normal tissue is a possible cause for concern.
 The radiologist will look for areas of white, high-density tissue and note its size, shape, and edges.
 A lump or tumour is a focused white area on a mammogram.
 Tumours can be cancerous or benign.